-    * You must make a reservation in the camping during January and February.
+Reserve ahead of time.
+You must make a reservation in the camping during January and February.
 You can also opt to ensure your space for December and March.
 Outside these periods, and without a reservation, the camping works on a first-come-first-served basis.

 Know before you go:

 No medical facilities.
 Each visitor is responsible for his or her safety.
 There is no rescue team nor emergency personel available.
 The closest hospital is in Puerto Varas.
 Serious injuries can result in death given the difficulty and time required to evacuate.